PrincessRTFM/WebUtil/en621-api.md

 Emitted every time image tooltips are enabled or disabled, regardless of previous state.
 The `enabled` detail indicates whether post preview tooltips are active, or if they have been stored into the `data-title` attribute.

+### `flag-set` and `flag-unset`

+- Cancelable: **no**
+- Details: `id`, `full`

+Emitted every time a flag is set or unset.
+Flags are implemented as CSS classes on `document.body` and are listed below.
+This event allows scripts to be informed automatically when the set of active flags changes.
+The `id` detail is the flag's short name as listed below, while the `full` detail is the CSS class name that can be checked for.

 # CSS Classes

 CSS classes are all set on `document.body` (the `body` element) for convenience.
 You can check their existence programmatically via the `hasFlag()` function, or use them in CSS selectors for conditional styling.